SixLabors/docs/articles/imagesharp.drawing/gettingstarted.md

 - @"SixLabors.ImageSharp.Drawing.IPath" Root interface defining a path/polygon and the type that the rasterizer uses to generate pixel output.
 - This `SixLabors.ImageSharp.Drawing` namespace contains a variety of available polygons to speed up your drawing process.

-In addition to the vector manipulation APIs we also have the rasterization APIs that can convert your @"SixLabors.ImageSharp.Drawing.IPath"s to pixels.
+In addition to the vector manipulation APIs the library also contains rasterization APIs that can convert your @"SixLabors.ImageSharp.Drawing.IPath"s to pixels.

 ### Drawing Polygons